pd-l2ork/pd-l2ork/externals/sensel/README.md

 ### 2021-12-28 v.1.2.1

-Improved build script to support raspbian and improved start-up messaging and pathfinding of the required dynamically linked libraries <ico@vt.edu>
+Improved build script to support raspbian and improved start-up messaging and pathfinding of the required dynamically linked libraries <ico@bukvic.net>